ahmadhabibi14/personal-web/content/project.md

 draft: false
 ---

 List of my projects, proven that I've created something with my knowledge and experience.
 And like any other people, I will grow my skill as time goes on.
-I hope that I can create usefull app/software for many people 😁😎😀.
+I hope that I can create usefull app/software to many people 😁😎😀.